Norwegian Porridge, aka Risengrynsgrøt, is a one-pot rice meal prepared and enjoyed on Christmas day in the Scandinavian regions in Europe.

 Instructions

 - Wash your rice until the water is clear then take to the pot with the water and heat up.
-Let cook, add salt and bring to a boil.
+Let cook, add salt and bring to a boil.1 cup Short Grain Rice, 1 cup Water, ½ Teaspoon Salt

-- Then add all the milk to the rice.
-Mix well and simmer slowly for 20-40 minutes.
-Remember the longer you let it cook slowly on the heat the better the Norwegian porridge will turn out.
-Make sure to stir every now and then so that the content doesn't stick on the bottom of the pan.
-The porridge will slowly thicken while is simmering.
+- Then add all the milk to the rice and sugar if you make it sweet.
+Mix well and simmer slowly for 20–40 minutes.
+Remember, the longer you let it cook slowly on the heat, the better the Norwegian porridge will turn out.
+Make sure to stir occasionally so that the content doesn't stick to the bottom of the pan.
+The porridge will slowly thicken while it is simmering.5 cups Milk, 2 Tablespoon Sugar

 - The porridge is ready when it has thickened, turned very creamy and when the rice is properly well cooked and soft.

-- Then add some of the hot porridge into a bowl, sprinkle some cinnamon on it and add the butter into the center of the bowl on the porridge.
-Then you just need to make the whole contend and enjoy your homemade Risengrynsgrøt!
+- Then add some hot porridge into a bowl, sprinkle some cinnamon on it and add the butter into the center of the bowl on the porridge.
+Then you just need to make the whole contend and enjoy your homemade Risengrynsgrøt!1 Teaspoon Cinnamon Ground, 1 dollop Tablespoon Butter

 Notes